Laguna de Santa Rosa PIT Tag Monitoring Project

 Historically, the Laguna de Santa Rosa was a wetland complex fed by numerous streams that supported perennial and seasonal lakes and wetlands.
 This wetland complex has been drastically reduced in area over the past 150 years through conversion to agriculture and other uses, and by extensive sedimentation; however, large portions of the Laguna still flood seasonally and have the potential to be used by coho and steelhead.

-RETU will be installing and maintaining a PIT tag antenna array during the winters of 2018/19 and 2019/20 to determine if tagged coho released by the Russian River Captive Broodstock Program are entering the Laguna.
+RETU installed and maintained a PIT tag antenna array during the winters of 2018/19 and will continue for 2019/20 to determine if tagged coho released by the Russian River Captive Broodstock Program are entering the Laguna.
 PIT tags, or passive integrate transponders are about the size of a grain of rice.
 Typically, 15% of hatchery coho are implanted with these tags prior to release.
 A network of antennas managed by the California Sea Grant Russian River Salmon and Steelhead Monitoring Program and Sonoma Water allow fisheries biologist to track coho movement throughout the lower Russian River watershed.
+RETUs efforts during the winter of 2018/19 have shown, for the first time, that coho are entering the Laguna.

 Coho salmon require specific habitat types at different life stages for optimal growth and survival.
 Adult coho return from the Pacific Ocean to their natal freshwater streams to spawn during the late fall or early winter each year.
 Their eggs hatch in the late winter or early spring, and juvenile coho remain to rear in tributary streams, inhabiting deep, cool pools through the summer months.
 Out-migration from freshwater streams to the sea occurs the following spring.
 As they prepare for out-migration during their first winter, coho are highly mobile, seeking low-velocity habitats where invertebrate production is high, providing abundant food.
 Coho, in general, prefer calmer water than other salmonid species and are often found in side channels, backwaters and other areas with slow current.